stfc/docker-and-gh-actions-for-ml/docs/3-cicd-with-github-actions.md

 !!! success "Your image has been continuously delivered!"
     Good job, you've successfully created your CI/CD pipeline with GitHub Actions.

-    You can now start harnessing the power of GitHub's runners to do the heavylifting for you, freeing you up to focus on doing more code and research.
+    You can now start harnessing the power of GitHub's runners to do the heavy lifting for you, freeing you up to focus on doing more code and research.